100. Introduction to Philosophy.

 400. SYE Seminar: Metaphilosophy.

 This course provides an opportunity for critical reflection on the nature and value of philosophy itself.
 What is philosophy?
 What are the methods of philosophical inquiry?
 Does philosophy have value in today’s world?
 We read what other philosophers, past and present, and in both Western and non-Western traditions, have had to say about these questions.
 Other members of the philosophy department will visit the class to share their own perspectives and methods.
 Students practice and reflect on a variety of philosophical methodologies and will be encouraged to clarify their own philosophical identities.
 Prerequisite: Philosophy 201, 203, or 208, or permission of instructor.
-Must be a senior philosophy major or minor.
+Limited to senior philosophy majors and minors.

 402. Philosophy Tutorial.